KhanjarSingh/UI-Ninjas/README.md

 This repository contains the source code for the Kalakriti boutique shop website.
 The website is hosted on Vercel and can be accessed at **https://kalakriti-phi.vercel.app/**.

 ## Features
-Responsive design for optimal user experience on various devices Easy navigation and user-friendly interface High-quality product images and detailed product descriptions Secure payment processing and fast shipping options
+Responsive design for optimal user experience on various devices<br>
+Easy navigation and user-friendly interface High-quality product images and detailed product descriptions Secure payment processing and fast shipping options